 Stairs.
 Entry group.
 Materials.
 Doors.
 Locks.
 Design

-» Is it possible to grow an aster.
-Astra: landing and care.
+» Is it possible to grow an aster?
+Astra: planting and care.
 Seedling method for asters

-Is it possible to grow an aster.
-Astra: landing and care.
+Is it possible to grow an aster?
+Astra: planting and care.
 Seedling method for asters

-In the care of the garden, sometimes there is no time at all to still provide proper care for the flowers, therefore, for most gardeners, the most convenient option becomes the cultivation of asters - one of the most unpretentious, but at the same time surprisingly beautiful flowers!
+In caring for the garden, sometimes there is no time at all to provide proper care for the flowers, so for most gardeners the most convenient option grows aster - one of the most unpretentious, but at the same time amazingly beautiful flowers!

-Astra is able to regenerate its damaged root system and even during flowering calmly endure transplantation.
+Aster is able to regenerate its damaged root system and even during flowering can easily tolerate replanting

-• flowers are not afraid of the cold, but perennial asters even able to bloom in frosts down to -7 degrees;
+• flowers are not afraid of cold weather, but perennial asters they are even able to bloom in frosts down to -7 degrees;

-• seeds withstand adverse conditions well and sprout easily;
+• the seeds withstand unfavorable conditions well and germinate easily;

 • growing seedlings does not cause much trouble, but you can sow aster seeds directly in the beds;

-• aster is able to regenerate its damaged root system and even during flowering calmly endure the transplant;
+• aster is able to regenerate its damaged root system and even during flowering can easily tolerate replanting;

-• a huge selection of varieties and varieties of asters with flowers of the most amazing shapes and colors allows you to create a real masterpiece from a flower garden!
+• A huge selection of varieties and varieties of aster with flowers of the most amazing shapes and colors allows you to create a real masterpiece from your flower garden!

-Even a novice florist can easily figure out how to grow asters.
-The main thing is to plant flowers in the soil, previously fertilized with nutrients, and do not forget about weeding and timely watering.
-Well, if you manage to fertilize a couple of times during the summer, your flowers will grow especially beautiful and large, with powerful stems.
+Even a novice gardener can easily figure out how to grow asters.
+The main thing is to plant flowers in soil that has been previously fertilized with nutrients, and do not forget about weeding and timely watering.
+Well, if you manage to fertilize a couple of times over the summer, your flowers will grow especially beautiful and large, with powerful stems.
 However, some features of growing asters still need to be taken into account.

-In order for multi-colored asters to hurt as little as possible and delight you with their bright beauty for a long time, you need to correctly determine the place on the site for their landing and prepare suitable soil.
-Like many other garden flowers, asters form large healthy buds only when there is enough moisture and nutrients in the soil.
-Therefore, a flower bed for them should be prepared in the fall, digging up the ground and adding to it river sand with humus or sand with peat, so that the soil is fertile, breathable and well-drained.
+In order for multi-colored asters to get sick as little as possible and delight you with their bright beauty for a long time, you need to correctly determine the place on the site for planting them and prepare suitable soil.
+Like many other garden flowers, asters form large, healthy buds only if there is sufficient moisture and nutrients in the soil.
+Therefore, a flowerbed for them should be prepared in the fall by digging up the soil and adding river sand with humus or sand and peat to make the soil fertile, breathable and well-drained.

 The acidity of the soil should be close to neutral.
-If you apply humus just before planting asters, the plants can be affected by Fusarium fungus (growing asters in dense or acidic soils leads to the same result).
-In the spring, before digging, it is recommended to add ammonium sulphate, superphosphate and potassium salt to the soil.
+If you add humus immediately before planting asters, the plants may be affected by fungal fusarium (growing asters on dense or acidic soils leads to the same result).
+In the spring, before digging, it is recommended to add ammonium sulfate, superphosphate and potassium salt to the soil.

-To prevent the risk of Fusarium asters disease, they should not be planted after potatoes, tomatoes, carnations, gillyflowers, gladioli, tulips.
-Asters can be grown in the same flower bed for six years, and asters can be returned to their original place only after four years. best results can be achieved when sowing asters after marigolds, marigolds, perennial grasses.
+To prevent the risk of asters becoming infected with fusarium, they should not be planted after potatoes, tomatoes, carnations, gillyflowers, gladioli, and tulips.
+Asters can be grown in the same flower bed for six years, and asters can be returned to their original place only after four years.
+Best results This can be achieved by sowing asters after marigolds, marigolds, and perennial herbs.

-The best results can be achieved when sowing asters after marigolds, marigolds, perennial grasses
+The best results can be achieved when sowing asters after marigolds, marigolds, and perennial grasses

-Asters feel good in partial shade, they love open sunny places, but in extreme heat and drought they lose their decorative effect.
-It is advisable to choose a place under the flower bed, protected from the wind and from constant dampness, so that ground water did not lie too close to the surface of the earth.
+Asters feel good in partial shade, they love open sunny places, but in extreme heat and drought they lose their decorative value.
+It is advisable to choose a place for the flowerbed that is protected from the wind and from constant dampness, so that groundwater did not lie too close to the surface of the earth.

-You can harvest asters seeds yourself, collecting them from dried inflorescences at the end of summer, or purchase seeds in the store for each season, experimenting with various varieties aster.
-The main thing is that the seeds are of high quality, then the seedlings will sprout 100%.
+You can prepare aster seeds yourself, collecting them from dried inflorescences at the end of summer, or purchase seeds in a store for each season, experimenting with different varieties astr.
+The main thing is that the seeds are of high quality, then the seedlings will sprout 100%

 Planting asters in seedlings